 To get started, it’s important to distinguish the difference between these three languages and the role they play on a web page.

-The structure – HTML
+The Structure – HTML

 HTML or Hypertext Markup Language is a markup language that transforms plain text into code that a web browser can understand.
 The role of a markup language is to tell the browser what content is loading into different areas of the page.
 For example. if you markup your paragraph text with a <p> tag, then the browser knows to treat all the paragraphs a certain way.
-If you markup text with am ordered list tag or <ol>, then the browser treats the content much differently.
+If you markup text with an ordered list tag or <ol>, then the browser treats the content much differently.

 A great analogy for a web page is to think of the page like the human body.
 The HTML is the body itself and tells the browser what structure is in place and what to expect.
 The HTML describes and defines the content in a way that browsers and devices can clearly understand.